 Lina saw her return to grace in the mid-lane after the alterations in the DOTA 2 rune mechanics.
 Lina has always been one of the best snowballing heroes in DOTA 2 with an arsenal featuring huge bursts of magic damage.

 Additionally, the hero also features an Area-of-Effect disable that can be combined with multiple heroes.
 However, one of Lina's biggest drawbacks was her Mana limitation during the early and mid-game stages.

-Nevertheless, the introduction of Water Runes as well as the alteration of Bounty Rune timings has allows Lina to ensure that she always has enough Mana from her Bottle.
+Nevertheless, the introduction of Water Runes, as well as the alteration of Bounty Rune timings, have allowed Lina to ensure that she always has enough Mana from her Bottle.
 With most of her Mana issues resolved, Lina has truly returned to her grace in DOTA 2.

 General Tips for the Mid-Lane

 While the mid-lane allows players to snowball a game to their team's advantage, it is also the most difficult lane in the DOTA 2.
 Whereas the side-lanes usually feature two heroes from each team on both lanes, the mid-lane is truly a test of skills.